Small Pantry Organization Ideas

 - Cereal container storage set

-All of this ended up being slightly more than I needed – I have a stash of extra bins in one of my upper cabinets now!
+All of this ended up being slightly more than I needed – I have a stash of extra clear bins in one of my upper kitchen cabinets now!
 And, I purchased even more than this and ended up returning a few things.
 I’d always rather have way more on hand than I need than not have enough!

 As I’ve really honed in on organizing small spaces in our house this year, I’ve learned the value it can bring to our day-to-day life.
 It sounds cheesy, but eliminating this one small pain point from my daily routine has helped so much.
 And, with every small space I get organized, I find myself feeling more and more at peace in my daily routines!